G-algebroids: a unified framework for exceptional and generalised geometry, and Poisson-Lie duality: Introduction

 When studying various aspects of string theory, Courant algebroids \cite{LWX} provide an invaluable tool.
 They can be seen as a ``many-points'' generalisation of quadratic Lie algebras (Lie algebras equipped with an inner product).\footnote{In a similar fashion, Lie algebroids can be seen as a ``many-points'' generalisation of Lie algebras.} More precisely, a Courant algebroid is given by a vector bundle $E\to M$ together with some extra structure, most notably a bracket on the space of sections.
 An important class is given by the so-called \emph{exact} Courant algebroids.
 These have $E\cong TM\oplus T^*M$ and are classified by $H^3(M)$, corresponding to the class of the 3-form flux in string theory \cite{Severa1,Severa2}.

-More generally, one can encode all the bosonic NSNS field content of 10-dimensional type II supergravities by means of a \emph{generalised metric} on an exact Courant algebroid, and then describe the corresponding dynamics in terms of a suitable Ricci tensor and scalar curvature \cite{Siegel,HHZ,JLP,CSCW0}.\footnote{The RR fields can be seen as spinors w.r.t.\ the Courant description and thus they also fit into this framework, or alternatively as part of the generalised metric in exceptional generalised geometry.} Extending to M-theory, the symmetries of eleven-dimensional supergravity on a $n$-dimensional manifold $M$, define an \emph{exceptional generalised geometry} \cite{Hull,PW,CSCW} in terms of a particular type of Leibniz algebroid \cite{Baraglia}.
+More generally, one can encode all the bosonic NSNS field content of 10-dimensional type II supergravities by means of a \emph{generalised metric} on an exact Courant algebroid, and then describe the corresponding dynamics in terms of a suitable Ricci tensor and scalar curvature \cite{Siegel,HHZ,JLP,CSCW0}.\footnote{The RR fields can be seen as spinors w.r.t.\ the Courant description and thus they also fit into this framework, or alternatively as part of the generalised metric in exceptional generalised geometry.
+Their role in Poisson--Lie T-duality was elucidated in \cite{Falk}.} Extending to M-theory, the symmetries of eleven-dimensional supergravity on a $n$-dimensional manifold $M$, define an \emph{exceptional generalised geometry} \cite{Hull,PW,CSCW} in terms of a particular type of Leibniz algebroid \cite{Baraglia}.
 Again the bosonic fields define a generalised metric and the dynamics are encoded by the vanishing of a suitable Ricci tensor \cite{CSCW}.